Treen

 Treen (literally "of a tree") is a generic name for small handmade functional household objects made of wood.
 Treen is distinct from furniture, such as chairs, and cabinetry, as well as clocks and cupboards.
 Before the late 17th century, when silver, pewter, and ceramics were introduced for tableware, most small household items, boxes and tableware were carved from wood.
 Today, treen is highly collectable for its patina and tactile appeal.

 Anything from wooden plates and bowls, snuff boxes and needle cases, spoons and stay busks to shoehorns and chopping boards can be classed as treen.
 Domestic and agricultural wooden tools are also usually classed with treen.

 Before the advent of cheap metal wares in industrialized societies, and later plastic, wood played a much greater part as the raw material for common objects.
 Turning and carving were the key manufacturing techniques.
-The selection of wood species was important, and close-grained native hardwoods such as box, beech and sycamore were particularly favoured, with occasional use of exotics, such as lignum vitae for mallet heads.
+The selection of wood species was important, and close-grained hardwoods such as box, beech and sycamore were particularly favoured, with occasional use of exotics, such as lignum vitae for mallet heads.

 Wooden objects have survived relatively less well than those of metal or stone, and their study by archaeologists and historians has been somewhat neglected until recently.
 Their functional and undecorated forms have, however, been highly regarded by designers and collectors.